kanaria69/Mainecoco/README.md

-## There’s a new type of broom out, it’s sweeping the nation.
+## How do you find Will Smith in the snow?
+Look for fresh prints.